tedwards2412/ripple/README.md

 # Getting Started

+## Documentation

+You can find the full documentation at [Read the Docs](https://ripplegw.readthedocs.io/).

 ### Installation

 Both waveforms have been tested extensively and match `lalsuite` implementations to machine precision across all the parameter space.